abigailhaddad/fedscope_employment/README.md

 # FedScope Employment Data (NOT OFFICIAL)

-**⚠️ PROCESSING UPDATED MARCH 2025 DATA IN PROGRESS**
+This repository contains **140+ million federal employee records** from 1998-2025, processed from the official FedScope Employment Cube datasets.

-This repository contains **140+ million federal employee records** from 1998-2024, processed from the official FedScope Employment Cube datasets.
+**🔍 Want to see quick comparisons between September 2024 and March 2025?** See: https://fluffy-narwhal-e5f260.netlify.app/

 ## Quick Start